Galileo88/Galileos-Planet-Pack/README.md

 Changelog:

 **v1.x**
-* Added Sigma Binary: ...We're not telling you where. ;)
+* Added Sigma Binary: We're not telling you where. ;)

 * Enabled MechJeb to acknowledge KSC default location.